-Technology hiccups have been a cause of enterprise frustration for decades, but today, the rise of remote work trend only exacerbated their dissatisfaction.
-According to the financial services provider Allianz Group, business interruptions and cyber attacks were the two leading global business risks.
-Among that, business interrupters can be understood as IT outages, failures and and data breaches.
+Technology hiccups have been a cause of enterprise frustration for decades, but today, the rise of remote work trends only exacerbated their dissatisfaction.
+According to the financial services provider Allianz Group, business interruptions, and cyber attacks were the two leading global business risks.
+Among that, business interrupters can be understood as IT outages, failures, and data breaches.

 The seriousness of IT outages should not be taken for granted, as a study of a UK bank has found that daily IT failures were common across the 6 leading UK banks, with 1 major incident occurring every 2 weeks.
 Similarly, the U.S. General Accounting Office (GAO) releveled its study of 34 airline IT outages from 2015 to 2017 to show that 85% of such outages were the main culprit behind flight disruptions, delays, or cancellations.